zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 - zimolzak@bcm.edu

 - Source for this talk (make corrections/suggestions)--- <https://github.com/zimolzak/healthcare-data-quality>

+- All PMIDs in slide references should work as hyperlinks.

 - This work © 2024 by Andrew Zimolzak is licensed under CC BY-NC-SA 4.0, [click for license details](https://creativecommons.org/licenses/by-nc-sa/4.0/)